Nattokinase: Potential Nootropic Benefits, Dosage, Side Effects, Interactions, and Other Important Information About This Supplement

 Sources of Nattokinase

 Nattokinase is predominantly found in natto, which is one of the richest dietary sources of the enzyme.
 This traditional Japanese food is prepared through fermentation, a process in which soybeans are fermented by Bacillus subtilis bacteria.
-The fermentation process not only produces nattokinase but also results in high levels of vitamin K2, probiotics, and other beneficial compounds.
+The fermentation process not only produces nattokinase but also results in high levels of K2, probiotics, and other beneficial compounds.
 However, nattokinase is now also available as a standalone supplement in various forms, including capsules and powders, allowing individuals who do not consume natto to benefit from its properties.

 Nattokinase supports brain health by promoting better blood flow while aiding cardiovascular wellness—Order Now on Amazon!